-K. Drawing
+6. Drawing

-Applicants to the Bachelor of Science in Design programs, will need to sit for a placement test in Drawing, the passing mark for the test is 50%, students who fail in the test will need to study remedial course in Drawing during their first semester at the university.
-If the student fails to pass the remedial course successfully, he/she needs to repeat the course.
-The course can be repeated for a maximum of two times in case student fail for the third time he/she will be dismissed from the program.
+Applicants to the Bachelor of Science in Design programs will need to sit for a placement test in Drawing.
+The passing mark for the test is 50%.
+Students who fail the test will need to take a remedial course in Drawing during their first semester at the university.
+If the student fails to pass the remedial course, he/she needs to repeat the course.
+The course can be repeated for a maximum of two times.
+If the student fails for the third time, he/she will be dismissed from the program.